datMaffin/homebridge-tesla-powerwall/README.md

 * `additionalServices`: Services additional to the basic switch with the battery status.
   - *`...Switch`*: Adds a switch that represents the current state.
 (Useful for implementing Homekit automations.)
+  - *`...Sensor`*: Adds a sensor that represents the current state.
+(Useful for implementing Homekit automations.)
   - `powerwall.homekitVisual`: Adds a lamp service representing the battery level.